bacionejs/rob/README.md

 ## This fork is for Android

 On my Android it takes a while to load.
-You will not have fun if you don't read the instructions below
+You will not have fun if you don't read the *instructions below*
+Refresh the game the first time or it *won't work*.
+Be in landscape mode *before* clicking Run.
 [Run](https://bacionejs.github.io/rob/mobile.html)